 BostonSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Boston homeowners stack the 30% federal tax credit with the 15% Massachusetts state credit and Eversource net metering.
-With 4.5 peak sun hours a day and bills averaging $165/month, the typical Boston system pays back in about 6.8 years.
+At 4.5 peak sun hours a day, a home with a $165/month bill (about 1,179 kWh) needs roughly a 10.9 kW system — 28 panels — and pays back in about 5.4 years.

 Solar Incentives Available in Boston